parklab/SigMA/README.md

 See the [wiki](https://github.com/parklab/SigMA/wiki) page for local installation and usage of the package

-You can also use the web based interface *(Temporarily unavailable due to HMS security updates)* [http://compbio.med.harvard.edu/sigma/](http://compbio.med.harvard.edu/sigma/)
+You can also use the web based interface [http://compbio.med.harvard.edu/sigma/](http://compbio.med.harvard.edu/sigma/)

 ## Contact